zestia/ember-select-box/README.md

 #### `@value`

+Required.
 The value of the option.
 Can be anything, including a promise

 #### `@disabled`

+Optional.
 Prevents the option from being selected.

 #### `@selected`

+Optional.
 For manually specifying that this option is selected.
 Preferably, allow selection to be automatically computed by just setting `@value`

 #### `@onActivate`

+Optional.
 Fired when an option is activated (by mousing over, or via keyboard control, or the api)

 #### `@onSelect`

+Optional.
 Fired when an individual option is selected (by clicking, or pressing Enter, or the api)

 ### API